Victims of Nashville school shooting honored in somber vigil

 “Maria woke up this morning without one of her best friends,” Lee said in a video statement, adding that his wife once taught with Peak and Koonce.
 The women, he said, “have been family friends for decades.”

-Earlier Wednesday, Pope Francis sent condolences to Nashwville and offered prayers to those affected.
+Earlier Wednesday, Pope Francis sent condolences to Nashville and offered prayers to those affected.

 George Grant, a pastor and leader with the Nashville Presbytery, also avoided any mention of politics.

 “As pundits and politicians try to make sense out of the senseless, we’re not really asking why.
-We know why — we live in a broken, fallen world,” Grant said.
+We know why — we live in a broken, fallen world,” Grant said Wednesday morning.
 The church linked to the school is a member of the presbytery, which includes congregations in middle Tennessee and southwestern Kentucky.

 In a blog post Wednesday, Grant recounted how notifications about an active shooter at the school interrupted a presbytery planning meeting that included Chad Scruggs, Covenant Presbyterian Church pastor and father of one of the shooting victims.